 There's something about a classic hotel bar that oozes old-world glamour — and that's especially true in the French capital.
 Sure, when you're a student and you're of legal drinking age in France or in your twenties, the allure of newer, hipper spots for a night out is generally stronger than the pull of more historic establishments.
 But for travelers (young or old) who've come to value the tried and true, enjoying a drink or two at one of Paris' esteemed addresses can feel like a portal back in time, transporting you to a bygone Parisian era.
-These hotel bars are full of history, sumptuous design details, ambience or charm — and in many cases all of the above.
-Settle in to a stool or a plush velvet armchair, nurse your drink slowly and bask in the history and inimitable style of these places.
+These hotel bars are full of history, sumptuous design details, ambiance or charm — and in many cases all of the above.
+Settle into a stool or a plush velvet armchair, nurse your drink slowly, and bask in the history and inimitable style of these places.